pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>
 ### reCAPTCHA

-**Issue**: If your site is running PHP 5.3, form submissions that use the reCaptcha module might continually fail with the message `The answer you entered for the CAPTCHA was not correct`.
+**Issue**: If your site is running PHP 5.3, form submissions that use the reCAPTCHA module might continually fail and display the error: `The answer you entered for the CAPTCHA was not correct`.
 This is because the default arg_separator.output for PHP 5.3 is `&amp;` while for PHP 5.5 it is `&`.

-**Solution**: Override the default arg_separator.output value in settings.php.
+**Solution**: Override the default arg_separator.output value in `settings.php` by adding the following line:

-ini_set('arg_separator.output', '&');
+`ini_set('arg_separator.output', '&');`

 <hr>
 ### Registry Rebuild